freezer333/ramapo/source/courses/cmps148/index.md

 When completing lab programming exercises, you may review code with your fellow students; however, copying source code is strictly forbidden.
 For homework programming assignments, you may discuss ideas, however you may not allow others to see your source code or examine others’.
 Sharing of source code is extremely easy to detect and is strictly prohibited.
 If sharing of source code is suspected, intentional or otherwise, both parties will immediately be referred to the Office of the Provost.

+## Make-Up Exam Policy
+Make-ups will not be given for the exams given during the semester.
+Failure to attend class on those days will result in a zero.
+Make-ups will only be given in extraordinary circumstances (college approved absence) such as a documented medical or religious absence.

 # Students with Disabilities:
 If you need course adaptation or accommodations because of a disability that has been documented with the Office of Specialized Services, please make an appointment during my office hours.